 There are several alternatives for accommodation on the island if an offshore stay is part of your Sydney wish list.
 One of the more unique is to stay in one of the permanent tents in the camping ground right on the harbour edge.
-It’s not a cheap place to stay but would be memorable and the fire pit looked like a very inviting meeting place for swapping travel stories.
+It’s not a budget option but would be a memorable stay and the fire pit looked like a very inviting meeting place for swapping travel stories.

 And finally you can’t leave the island without enjoying the million dollar views while you relax with a coffee, meal or glass or wine.
 The sparkling waters and Sydney’s harbour bridge from the outdoor cafe style seating at Societe Overboard are something not to be missed on your visit and I highly recommend their chocolate chai.

 If self catering is more your thing there is also no shortage of picnic areas where you can enjoy similarly stunning outlooks if you prefer to bring along your own drinks and snacks.

 Have you visited Cockatoo Island in Sydney?
 Do you enjoy learning about the history and cultural background of places in your travels or does that bring back all too vivid memories of high school history lessons?